 In this Article

-The entire duration of your pregnancy exposes you to a variety of information about your own body, allowing you to come to terms with the changes that have taken place in the entire period.
+Pregnancy exposes you to a variety of information about your own body, allowing you to come to terms with the changes that have taken place in the entire period.
 However, there are a bunch of other changes that occur after delivery of the child as well.
 Many mothers experience pain in their hips, even after surgery, and discover that the weird wobbly feeling in the knees persists, even after the baby is out of their womb.
 Joint pain after giving birth is yet another persistent and acute pain that can make one feel old all of a sudden.

 What Causes Post Delivery Joint Pain?

-- The primary reason most mothers face acute joint pain post delivery is the weight gain that occurs during the pregnancy.
+- The primary reason most mothers face acute joint pain post delivery is the weight gain that occurs during pregnancy.
 The baby’s weight keeps increasing throughout the pregnancy and the body tries its best to carry this weight around.
 The pain is a result of the body coming to terms with the completion of delivery.

-- Certain mothers are more susceptible to joint pain post pregnancy, due to problems such as chronic pain and arthritis.
+- Certain mothers are more susceptible to joint pain post pregnancy due to problems such as chronic pain and arthritis.
 This further adds to joint pain.